 \subsection{Reflected SDEs and a formal derivation of the candidate transfer}

 A solution to a reflected stochastic differential equation (RSDE) is a pair of processes $(\tilde{X},l)$, where the process $\tilde{X}$ evolves according to the dynamics of the associated SDE (\ref{eq:sde}) below a given barrier $b$ and is pushed below the barrier by the process $l$ whenever it tries to exceed $b$.
 Next we give a formal definition. \begin{defn} Let $b$ be a càdlàg barrier, $t\in[0,T]$ a fixed point in time and $\tilde{\xi}\le b(t)$ a $\mathcal{F}_{t}-$measurable square-integrable random variable.
-A pair $(\tilde{X},l)$ of adapted processes (with càdlàg trajectories) is called a (strong) solution to the stochastic differential equation (\ref{eq:sde}) reflected at $b$ with initial condition $(t,\tilde{\xi})$ if it satisfies the following properties. \begin{enumerate} \item $\tilde{X}$ is constrained to stay below the barrier, i.e. $\tilde{X}_{s}\le b(s)$ almost surely for every $s\in[t,T]$. \item For every $s\in[t,T]$ the following integral equation holds almost surely
+A pair $(\tilde{X},l)$ of adapted processes (with càdlàg trajectories) is called a (strong) solution to the stochastic differential equation (\ref{eq:sde}) reflected at $b$ with initial condition $(t,\tilde{\xi})$ if it satisfies the following properties.